Minor Sherlock Holmes characters: Sherrinford Holmes

 Sherrinford Holmes is a proposed elder brother of Sherlock Holmes and Mycroft Holmes.
 His name is taken from early notes as one of those considered by Arthur Conan Doyle for his detective hero before settling on "Sherlock Holmes".
 The name is used of Holmes by Stamford in the 1954 radio show 'Dr Watson Meets Sherlock Holmes' as he attempts to remember Holmes' first name.

 He was first proposed by William S. Baring-Gould who wrote in his fictional biography Sherlock Holmes of Baker Street (1962) that Sherrinford was the eldest brother of Sherlock Holmes.
 Holmes once stated that his family were country squires, which means that the eldest brother would have to stay to manage the estate.
 If Mycroft were the eldest, he could not play the role he does in four stories of the Sherlock Holmes canon, so Sherrinford frees them both.
 This position is strengthened by the fact that Mycroft's general position as a senior civil servant was a common choice among the younger sons of the gentry.

 The character (as "Sherringford") appears along with his brothers in the Virgin New Adventures Doctor Who novel All-Consuming Fire by Andy Lane, where he is revealed to be the member of a cult worshiping an alien telepathic slug that is mutating him and his followers into an insect-like form; the novel culminates with Holmes being forced to shoot his brother to save Watson.

 He also appears, accused of a murder that Sherlock must find him innocent of, in the Call of Cthulhu roleplaying game adventure The Yorkshire Horrors.
 Sherrinford also appears in the Italian comic series Storie da Altrove (a spin-off of Martin Mystère) as the eldest brother, born nine years before him, of Sherlock himself.

-In the BBC adaptation Sherlock, Sherrinford is the name of the high security prison where Eurus Holmes is incarcerated.
+In the BBC adaptation Sherlock, the existence of a third Holmes sibling was established in the series three episode "His Last Vow", when Mycroft stated he wasn't prone to brotherly compassion, and told someone that they "knew what happened to the other one".
+However, at this point it was assumed that Mycroft was speaking about a third brother and not a sister.
+The third Holmes brother has been in the Sherlock Holmes mythos for a long time though in varying degrees of canon depending on the source.
+This character's name is Sherrinford Holmes, the same name as the facility in which Eurus was imprisoned.

-In the anime Moriarty the Patriot, Mycroft states that Maximilien Robespierre was actually the cover identity of his ancestor, British agent provocateur Sherrinford Holmes.
+In the manga Moriarty the Patriot, Mycroft states that Maximilien Robespierre was actually the cover identity of his ancestor, British agent provocateur Sherrinford Holmes.